Idank96/langgraph_helper_agent/README.md

 - **Embeddings**: Local HuggingFace sentence-transformers/all-MiniLM-L6-v2 (no API key required)

 ### Online Mode
-- **How it works**: Uses Tavily search API to find current information from the web
+- **How it works**: Uses Tavily search API to find current information from the web, specifically restricted to LangGraph and LangChain documentation sites only.
 - **Configuration**:
   - `search_depth="advanced"` for higher quality results
   - `include_domains=["langchain-ai.github.io", "python.langchain.com"]` to use official documentation